Azure/MachineLearningNotebooks/how-to-use-azureml/automated-machine-learning/sql-server/README.md

 You can then run the queries in the energy-demand folder:
 * TrainEnergyDemand.sql runs AutoML, trains multiple models on data and selects the best model.
-* PredictEnergyDemand.sql predicts based on the most recent training run.
+* ForecastEnergyDemand.sql forecasts based on the most recent training run.
 * GetMetrics.sql returns all the metrics for each model in the most recent training run.